zendframework/zf3-web/README.md

 This script will save the statistics number in the `<path-to-stat-file>` and create a symlink to it in the `config/autoload/zf-stats.local.php` file.

-When you update the stats file with the config cache enabled, you need to delete the cache file to get the new statistics numbers.
-In order to faciliate this process, we provided a [node.js](https://nodejs.org/en/) script `bin/watch.js` that removes the cache file on each change of the file stat.
+When you update the stats file with config caching enabled, you need to delete the cache file to get the new statistics numbers.
+In order to faciliate this process, we provide a [node.js](https://nodejs.org/en/) script, `bin/watch.js`, that removes the cache file on each change of the file stat.

 You can execute the `watch.js` script using the following command: